ansible-collections/community.general/README.md

 See [Ansible Using collections](https://docs.ansible.com/ansible/latest/user_guide/collections_using.html) for more details.

+### FQCNs for modules and actions

+⚠️ The collection uses a similar directory structure for modules as the Ansible repository used for Ansible 2.9 and before.
+This directory structure was never exposed to the user.
+Due to changes in community.general 5.0.0 (using `meta/runtime.yml` redirects instead of symbolic links) some tooling started exposing the internal module names to end-users.
+These **internal names**, like `community.general.system.ufw` for the UFW firewall managing module, do work, but should be avoided since they are treated as an implementation detail that can change at any time, even in bugfix releases.
+Always use the three-component FQCN form, for example `community.general.ufw` for the UFW module. ⚠️

 ## Contributing to this collection

 The content of this collection is made by good people just like you, a community of individuals collaborating on making the world better through developing automation software.